simonberner/calendar-widget/README.md

 TBD

 ## Learnings
+### Widget
+- In a Widget we should NOT make async network calls (according to Apple), because of that we can't use the property wrapper '@FetchRequest' in a Widget.
 ### Calendar
 - Calendar.Component.weekday -> The weekday units are the numbers 1 through N (where for the Gregorian calendar N=7 and 1 is Sunday).
 ### Core Data